-In most cases, the food poisoning will pass.
+In most cases, food poisoning will pass.
 Be sure to drink water and rest.
 If symptoms do not subside within a few days, you may need to go to a hospital to receive an IV for hydration.

 Also called septicemia, bacteremia or “blood poisoning,” sepsis is a condition where Staphylococcus bacteria enter the bloodstream.
 Your body will overreact to the infection and release chemicals to combat it.
 This excessive response has the potential to damage your bones, muscles and major organs.
 Sepsis may occur if a smaller staph infection has been left untreated or if an immunocompromised patient is exposed to bacteria in a medical setting.
 A contaminated medical device may be to blame, like an IV, surgical drain, catheter, dialysis tube, feeding tube, breathing tube, pacemaker or artificial joint.

 A number of complications can occur as part of sepsis, such as pneumonia, osteomyelitis, meningitis, and endocarditis.
 The symptoms of sepsis are numerous and varied, and include: